Condensation can cause damp and mould

 Mould is a fungus that will grow wherever there is moisture.
 Mould can appear as black pin pricks on walls, ceilings and furnishings and usually has a musty smell.

-- Dry your washing on a clothes horse away from the radiators.
+- Do not dry your washing on radiators instead use a clothes horse away from the radiators.

 - Use a lid to cover pots when you’re cooking.